Windows Registry Tutorial

 - HKEY_LOCAL_MACHINE ---- Contains computer specific information including installed hardware and software.
 This is the one users tend to spend the most time in.

-- HKEY_USERS ---- Contains information (generic and user-specific) about all the users who log on to the computer.
-The generic settings are available to all users who log on to the computer.
-The information is made up of default settings for programs, desktop configurations, and so on.
-This key contains subkeys for each user that logs on to the computer.
+- HKEY_USERS ---- Contains information about all of the users who log on to the computer.
+This includes settings for programs, desktop configurations, and so on.
+This key contains one subkey for each user.

 - HKEY_CURRENT_CONFIG ---- Contains information about the computer's hardware configuration .